-The Australian Modern Slavery Act was passed in December 2018 and Ansell is well-prepared to meet the requirements of this Act.
-Ansell will release its first Australian Modern Slavery Statement, in respect to FY20, by 31 December 2020.
+The Australian Modern Slavery Act was passed in December 2018 and Ansell meets the requirements of this Act.
+Ansell released its first Australian Modern Slavery Statement, in respect to FY20, in November 2020.
+Ansell's FY20 Modern Slavery Statement can be found at www.ansell.com.
+The FY21 Modern Slavery Statement is to be released in November 2021.